-The annual clinical workshop in Negril, Jamaica takes place in May.
-This year is it May 8-12, 2023.
+The annual clinical workshop in Negril, Jamaica takes place in May. and November.
 Students are free to arrange their own accommodations but they usually stay at White Sands Hotel in Negril.
 During that week we see clients from the local area as well as clients on Zoom.
 It’s great fun to work together in person in a beautiful location.
 Our schedule usually allows for a morning swim as we start working at 11am on our first case.
 We break for lunch and then continue to work until sunset time which is usually around 6pm.
 We often meet for dinner together at 7 and sometimes we work again after dinner if necessary (or we find something fun to do).
 It is a week filled with intense work and “intense” fun.
 This seminar if open to anyone who has studies at NYSH in the past or present, even students at the end of their first year, but you should sign up early as space is very limited.
 Please email us if you would like more details about the seminar.

 At NYSH, the 2nd and 3rd years of school are mainly clinical experience.
 However, students begin their clinic observation in their 1st Year, when they sit in on one or two clinic class weekends that year.

 When you officially join the NYSH clinic in your 2nd year, a new client is seen once a month on Saturday afternoon.
 Case taking involves a student homeopath and Susan Sonz the director, while the rest of the class observes and takes notes, without direct participation.
 Follow-ups with previous clients are usually scheduled on Saturday mornings.